Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires id of a desktop pool
         Available for Horizon 7.12 and later.

+    `get_desktop_pool_installed_applications(self, desktop_pool_id: str) ‑> list`
+    :   Lists the installed applications on the given desktop pool.

+        Requires id of a desktop pool
+        Available for Horizon 8 2006 and later.

     `get_desktop_pools(self) ‑> list`
     :   Returns a list of dictionaries with all available Desktop Pools.